My Story:

 I live in the New Forest in the south of England with my husband, two black labrador dogs (Trevor and Frank) and one white and black rescue cat (Hercules).

-Today, I still enjoy knitting socks, but as well as knitting socks, in my spare time I try to head out of our gate to go for a walk across the heathland.
-I also enjoy going to a local upholstery class where I love reshaping out of date furniture to give it a more modern look.
-I also have rekindled my joy of painting and meet up with a group of friends to paint with acrylic paints.
+Today, I enjoy knitting socks, regularly go for a walk across the local heathland, and enjoy attending an upholstery class where I love reshaping out of date furniture to give it a more modern look.
+I also have rekindled my joy of painting and meet up with a art group to paint with acrylic paints.

 Teaching at the Stitch Sanctuary